lofcz/DoomProgressBar/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Doom Progress Bar !
+Thank you for your interest in contributing to the Terry Progress Bar !
 Please read, understand, and agree to the following before making your contribution.
 Please also ensure you have read and agreed to the [Code of Conduct](CODE_OF_CONDUCT.md).

-If you have any issues or questions, please, do not hesitate to contact [the maintainer](https://github.com/KikiManjaro) of this plugin.
+If you have any issues or questions, please, do not hesitate to contact [the maintainer](https://github.com/lofcz) of this plugin.

 ## Workflow